 I was directed to the cafeteria by security to wait.
 Nothing special as it just a room with vending machines, tables, two TVs and a couch.
 I took a selfie with the WGN logo.

 I did chat briefly with Robin Baumgarten the morning anchor.
-I’ve met Robin several times at the studio and at the local restaurant in my neighborhood.
-Several WGN tv reports live in the surrounding cities and if you keep your eyes open you see them with their families celebrating events and having dinner with family and friends.
+I’ve met Robin several times at the studio and the local restaurant in my neighborhood.
+Several WGN tv reports live in the surrounding cities, and if you keep your eyes open, you see them with their families celebrating events and having dinner with family and friends.

-The first time I appeared on WGN I went with my Dad and we sat in the green room.
+The first time I appeared on WGN, I went with my Dad, and we sat in the green room.
 WGN has updated the green room appearance but for my taste it a little too dark.
-The green room comes with its own bathroom.
+The green room comes with a bathroom.
 Nothing fancy.
-WGN is an old building and it reminds me of an elementary school built in the 1960’s.
+WGN is an old building, and it reminds me of an elementary school built in the 1960s.

 About 8:55 AM I went outside to get ready.

-Well as I said in the video my time came to do the bump and with no direction, I was given a go and this is what happened.
+Well as I said in the video my time came to do the bump and with no direction, just a “GO!”, and this is what happened.

 The life of an entertainer has its ups and down and this morning was one of those learning moments.
 Always be ready!